Korcula Holiday Reviews

 - Just back from a very pleasant 2 weeks on Korcula.
 Your site provided useful information both before and after our visit.
 Having an informative website with lots of pictures to look at, and get a real feel for the place, was one of the reasons we choose Korcula, as we were able to get a good idea of what the island was like before booking.

 Using your website we were able to get great information on which beaches were worth visiting, and we were able to escape the crowds on the small beaches near the old town.
 Without your site we’d never have found the lovely beaches near Racisce, or Pupnat Luka.

 Plus the information about various places on the island to visit was helpful.

-The current guide books to Croatia (lonely planet/brant etc) had loads of information about Dubrovnik, understanably, as it’s a world class city, but the information about Korcula was limited to just the town and wasn’t even very accurate.
-So, with hindsite, we should have just printed off your website, and not bothered to buy the guide books.
+The current guidebooks to Croatia (lonely planet/brant etc) had loads of information about Dubrovnik, understandably, as it’s a world-class city, but the information about Korcula was limited to just the town and wasn’t even very accurate.
+So, with hindsite, we should have just printed off your website, and not bothered to buy the guidebooks.

 I have a few suggestions, please take them as trying to be helpful, and not negative comments about your great site.

 I’m sure you already know about the places I mention, but I’m just commenting on one places that I found were memorable.

 It might be worth mentioning that parking is very limited at many of the beaches in high season, and although the beaches are never full, parking your car may be tricky.
 Certainly, parking was tight for us at Vela Luka and Pupnatska Luka.

 The road that drops down from the coast road to Pupnatska Luka on the east side of the bay is in very bad repair, and is not really suitable for a car!
 We took a car down there, but wished we hadn’t!
 The road to the west is much better.